Edward Solomon: Bigamous marriage and personal information

 Solomon has been described as "a diminutive clean-shaven young man ... whimsical, flamboyant, superstitious, hardly to be trusted with money or women, but brimming with melodic invention and able to compose at speed."
 He met the American actress Lillian Russell, in 1882 at Tony Pastor's New York Casino Theatre where he was the season's musical director and she became the star.
 Unaware of his first marriage she became his mistress.
 Subsequently, they sailed together to London, where she starred in several of his works, written specifically for her, including Virginia, Billee Taylor, Polly and Pocahontas.
 These were not highly successful in Britain, so they returned to America, where Russell was very well received in these works.
 They had a daughter together, Dorothy, in 1884, and married in New Jersey in 1885.
 The relationship soured, mostly due to Solomon's poor finances, and their last show, The Maid and the Moonshiner (1886) was a flop.
 When creditors sued Solomon, he fled the country.

 Solomon was arrested in London in 1886 for bigamy, but the case against him collapsed, as no American witnesses came forward.
 When she learned of his previous marriage, Russell sued for divorce, finally obtaining it in 1893.
 Meanwhile, Solomon's first wife divorced him in 1887.
 In 1889 he married an actress, Kate Everleigh.
-His brother Frederick Solomon sang in Billee Taylor in the provinces (1883) and was the composer of the comic opera Captain Kidd, or The Bold Buccaneer, produced at the Prince of Wales's Theatre, Liverpool, on 10 September 1883.
+His brother Frederick Solomon acted in several of his works and became a theatre composer, librettist and director.

 Solomon died in London of typhoid fever in 1895 at the age of 39.